Bob Fosse: 1947–1953: Contract with MGM

-1954–1968: Work as a choreographer
+1954–1968: Choreographer

 During the late 1940s and early 1950s, Fosse transitioned from film to theatre.
 Fosse told an interviewer, "Jerry [Jerome Robbins] started me doing choreography.
 He gave me my first job as a choreographer [Pajama Game] and I'm grateful for that."

 In 1954 Fosse choreographed his first stage musical, The Pajama Game, followed by My Sister Eileen and George Abbott's Damn Yankees in 1955.
 It was during Damn Yankees when he first met rising star Gwen Verdon, whom he married in 1960.
 For her work in Damn Yankees in 1956 Verdon won her first Tony Award for Best Actress in a Musical.
 She had previously won a Tony for Best Performance by a Featured Actress in a Musical for Can-Can (1954).
 In 1957 Fosse choreographed New Girl in Town, also directed by Abbott, and Verdon won her second Tony Award for Best Actress in a Musical in 1958.

 Also in 1957 Fosse choreographed the film version of The Pajama Game, starring Doris Day.
 The next year, Fosse appeared in and choreographed the film version of Damn Yankees, in which Verdon reprised her stage triumph as the character Lola.
 Fosse and Verdon were partners in the mambo number "Who's Got the Pain".
 In 1959 Fosse directed and choreographed the stage musical Redhead.
 For his work on Redhead Fosse won the Tony Award for Best Choreography, while Verdon won her third Tony Award for Best Actress in a Musical.
 Redhead also won the Tony Award for Best Musical.
 Fosse's next feature was supposed to be the musical The Conquering Hero, based on a book by Larry Gelbart, but he was replaced as director/choreographer.

 In 1961 Fosse choreographed the satirical Broadway musical How to Succeed in Business Without Really Trying, starring Robert Morse.
 The story revolves around an ambitious man, J. Pierrepont Finch (Morse), who, with the help of the book How to Succeed in Business Without Really Trying, rises from window washer to chairman of the board of the World Wide Wicket Company.
 The musical was an instant hit.
 In 1963 Fosse was nominated for two Tony Awards, Best Choreography and Best Direction of a Musical for Little Me, winning the former.
 He choreographed and directed Verdon in Sweet Charity in 1966.